Home All panels (F R T H) - The Gods, their seasons and week days

 With Vulcanus in mind we think of “fire” as the link between both of them, but there is no real evidence for Saturn as a fire-deity.
 He was seen as a god of generation, dissolution, farming, periodic renewal and freedom, - and of plenty and wealth, which is on Wayland’s line.
 Later traits of the Greek god Kronos were ascribed to him.
 Kronos learned that he was destined to be overcome by his own sons, just as he had overthrown his father Uranus.
 Thus he swallowed all his children as soon as they had been born.
 This maltreatment of children along with plenty and wealth may be the common denominator.
 Wayland kills Niðud’s sons, when they visit him in secret and fashions goblets from their skulls of which their parents drink.
 This actually means they imbibe – much like Kronos – their own offspring.
 Apart from that Saturn / Kronos is said to show features of the Phoenician Moloch to whom parents sacrificed their children by fire.
 If we now ascribe Saturday to the picture of Wayland we have matched three successive days of the week with the trinity represented on the front panel while the remaining days are rendered on the sides of the casket by the other trinity, composed of the Æsir hiding behind the thematic runes.

 Friday (Frigedæg) refers to Frigg, the most prominent female member of the Æsir and spouse of the chief god, Woden / Odin.
 She is the Germanic counterpart of Venus, after who most Romance languages name this day.
 And she is the mother of Baldur , who in Norse mythology is seen as the god of light, spring, and justice, as it is said in the Prose Edda: “He is best, and all praise him; he is so fair of feature, and so bright, that light shines from him”.
 (Gylfaginning) His death, accidentally brought about by his brother Höðr, is both, a great tragedy to the Æsir and a harbinger of Ragnarök.
 If originally a vegetation god rather than one of the Æsir he dies in order to be reborn.
 This way he could be identified with the Sun, thus somehow an Interpretatio Germanica of Sol Invictus, as ascribed to Christ by the Magi-picture.
 Frigg, the powerful Mother-Goddess, the ‘lady’, the ‘dear one’, may compare to Mary, - also in so far as both of them count among the few females playing a leading part in pagan or Christian context.
 Likewise, her name is the only female person's name that brands a weekday, Friday.
+She is depicted here under the arch, holding her distaff.

 previous: H - panel (Right Side) - Magie, Number and value of the runes H - panel (Right Side) - Magie, Number and value of the runes Æ - panel (The Lid) next: Æ - panel (The Lid)

-Source: https://www.franks-casket.de Page Top Page Top © 2023 email
+Source: https://www.franks-casket.de Page Top Page Top © 2024 email

 Imprint Privacy Policy